Tracking KPIs is an important business. This is because… ‘If you always do what you’ve always done, you’ll always get what you’ve always got.’

 What Are The Best KPIs To Help Change Behaviour?

 Generally speaking, KPIs are different for every department.
 For example, a sales KPI may be based on the number of activities completed or net sales.
-Marketing KPIs may be based on monthly website traffic, or number of leads generated.
+Marketing KPIs may be based on monthly website traffic, or the number of leads generated.
 They’re also different for every industry.
 Here are some examples of behaviour change KPIs that could be used in three different industries:

 KPIs For Behaviour Change In Retail